tbroyer/blog.ltgt.net/_posts/2022-04-18-javax-jakarta-mess-and-gradle-solution.md

 Yes, this is where Gradle really shines compared to many other dependency managers: it lets you hook into the dependency resolution process and _fix_ many things.

+<ins datetime="2022-11-18">**UPDATE(2022-11-18):** there's [a new plugin](https://github.com/gradlex-org/java-ecosystem-capabilities) in town that applies **some** of the solutions mentionned below (see [this comment](https://github.com/gradlex-org/java-ecosystem-capabilities/issues/6#issuecomment-1311312175) for the limitations; specifically it won't downgrade Jakarta EE 8 to Java EE 8, so Jakarta EE 9 dependencies might upgrade them and break things at runtime)</ins>

 With Maven for instance, you could use the [Maven Enforcer Plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/) with [Mojohaus "ban duplicate classes" rule](https://www.mojohaus.org/extra-enforcer-rules/banDuplicateClasses.html, '"Ban duplicate classes" rule, in Mojohaus Extra Enforcer Rules') to detect the Java EE vs Jakarta EE 8 issue, or the [built-in "dependency convergence" rule](https://maven.apache.org/enforcer/enforcer-rules/dependencyConvergence.html '"Dependency convergence" rule, in Maven Enforcer Plugin built-in rules')